wyne-ybanez/personal-portfolio-master/TESTING.md

 ### Viewport Responsiveness

-- The Website is fully responsive on 'ami.responsivedesign.is.'
-Here is the screenshot:
+- The Website is fully responsive on [ami.responsivedesign.is](http://ami.responsivedesign.is/#) Here is the screenshot:
   ![screenshot](assets/readMe/banner.png)
 - The Website is responsive on when checking on Chrome developer tools.
 - The Website was tested physically through Desktop, Laptop, iPad, iPhone XR and iPhone 11.
 The results showed that the website was responsive.